boateb/visualization/02_activities/assignments/assignment_4.md

 - Using Python and one other data visualization software (Excel or free alternative, Tableau Public, any other tool you prefer), create two distinct visualizations from your dataset of choice.
 - For each visualization, describe and justify:
     > What software did you use to create your data visualization?

+    I used Python (Matplotlib and Seaborn libraries) and Tableau Public to create my visualizations; Python for data cleaning, preparation, and creating the first visualization.
+Python offers flexibility and precision, which is essential for handling and visualizing complex datasets like crime data.
+Tableau for the second visualization to create an interactive map of crime occurrences across Toronto.
+Tableau is particularly powerful for dynamic visualizations and geographic data representation.

     > Who is your intended audience?

+    My primary audience consists of urban planners, policymakers, law enforcement agencies, and community organizations in Toronto.
+This visualization will help them understand crime trends and make informed decisions related to public safety and resource allocation.

     > What information or message are you trying to convey with your visualization?

+    The primary message of my visualizations is to highlight trends in crime across different neighborhoods and over time, helping stakeholders identify areas that need more attention, intervention, or resources.
+The second visualization, an interactive map, specifically aims to show the distribution of crime types across Toronto’s neighborhoods, facilitating targeted crime prevention strategies.

     > What design principles (substantive, perceptual, aesthetic) did you consider when making your visualization?
 How did you apply these principles?
 With what elements of your plots?

+    Substantive
+    - I chose to focus on the crime categories (e.g., violent crimes, property crimes) and geographical distribution to ensure the visualizations are aligned with the audience's objectives of understanding crime patterns.
+For the time series plot, I focused on year-over-year crime trends to illustrate patterns of crime reduction or increase.

+    Perceptual
+    - Color: In the map, I used a color gradient (lighter to darker shades) to represent crime density, making it easy for users to visually differentiate high-crime areas from low-crime ones.
+For the time series plot, I used contrasting colors for different crime categories to improve clarity
+    - Scale and Layout: In the time series plot, I kept the x-axis simple with consistent time intervals to facilitate comparison over the years.
+In the map, I used proportional symbols and heatmaps to ensure that users could easily spot regions with higher crime rates.

+    Aesthetic
+    - I kept the design clean and minimalistic, with no extraneous elements.
+In Tableau, I used large icons to represent crime types on the map, ensuring they were both informative and visually appealing.
+The time series plot in Python followed a simple yet professional design with clear labels and gridlines for ease of interpretation.

     > How did you ensure that your data visualizations are reproducible?
 If the tool you used to make your data visualization is not reproducible, how will this impact your data visualization?

+    To ensure reproducibility I wrote clean, modular code with clear comments and used well-documented libraries (Matplotlib and Seaborn) to create the plot.
+The code is available in a GitHub repository, and I’ve ensured that all external dependencies are included in a requirements file.
+I also used Tableau which offers less flexibility in code but allows me to save the workbook and data, which are publicly available via Tableau Public.
+The visualization can be updated dynamically with new data by simply uploading an updated version of the dataset.

     > How did you ensure that your data visualization is accessible?

+    I took several steps to ensure that my visualizations are accessible.
+In Python, I used color palettes that are specifically designed to be colorblind-friendly (e.g., ColorBrewer), making sure that individuals with color vision deficiencies can still interpret the visual data.
+I also ensured that the charts had clear labels, axis titles, and annotations to guide the viewer’s understanding.
+In Tableau, I focused on creating an interactive map with intuitive filtering options so that users can explore the data at their own pace, adjusting for time periods or crime types.
+Additionally, I incorporated large font sizes, high contrast colors, and a straightforward layout to improve legibility and usability for individuals with visual impairments.

     > Who are the individuals and communities who might be impacted by your visualization?

+    The individuals and communities most impacted by these visualizations are the residents of Toronto, especially those living in areas with high crime rates.
+These visualizations can help them understand the safety landscape of their neighborhoods and make informed decisions about their daily lives.
+Law enforcement agencies and policymakers can use the data to better allocate resources, design crime prevention programs, and evaluate the success of current safety strategies.
+Non-profit organizations focused on crime prevention, housing, or social services may also find these visualizations useful in advocating for resources or policy changes in areas affected by high crime rates.

     > How did you choose which features of your chosen dataset to include or exclude from your visualization?

+    In designing my visualizations, I carefully selected the most relevant features of the dataset.
+For the time series plot, I chose to focus on the number of incidents per year for key crime types, which allowed me to illustrate trends over time without overwhelming the viewer with excessive details.
+I excluded very granular data, such as individual incident records, as this would make the visualization too detailed and less effective for the intended audience.
+In the Tableau map, I included geographic data related to neighborhood locations, crime types, and crime counts, ensuring the visualization remained focused on presenting clear and actionable insights.
+I excluded extraneous data, such as arrest information or specific case details, to keep the map focused and readable.

     > What ‘underwater labour’ contributed to your final data visualization product?

+    The creation of these visualizations involved substantial "underwater labor," especially in terms of data cleaning and preparation.
+In Python, I used pandas to handle missing values, convert date formats, and filter out irrelevant columns.
+I also needed to normalize crime types, ensuring consistency across different datasets.
+This was a time-consuming process that required careful attention to detail to avoid errors that could compromise the accuracy of the visualizations.
+In Tableau, I spent time creating calculated fields, adjusting filters, and fine-tuning the map's interactivity.
+Additionally, I worked to ensure that the map was both functional and aesthetically pleasing, which involved adjusting color schemes and the design of interactive features.

 - This assignment is intentionally open-ended - you are free to create static or dynamic data visualizations, maps, or whatever form of data visualization you think best communicates your information to your audience of choice!
 - Total word count should not exceed **(as a maximum) 1000 words**